liufeng2317/ADFWI/docs/version-plans/bv1.2-propagator-performance/propagator-performance-master-plan.md

 post-step models are finite, and total compute improves `124.33 s -> 102.32 s` (`1.215x`).
 The gain is from backward (`1.329x` mean speedup), while forward is roughly neutral.

+The opt-in path now supports segmented execution through `checkpoint_segments`.
+For `checkpoint_segments=10`, the fullshape observed-pressure gate passes with exact receiver outputs/loss, raw `vp.grad` max abs diff `2.74e-7`, backward speedup `1.93x`, and total speedup `1.51x`.
+This is not yet a memory-equivalent checkpoint replacement because the custom path does not rematerialize states in backward.
+The next task is a short FWI loop with `checkpoint_segments=10`, then peak-memory measurement before any stronger claim.
 ```